Cement Distribution Terminals

 Figure 2 is an elevation view of the same arrangement.
 A very basic terminal would have a drive-through steel storage bin with an adjacent office.
 The cement is unloaded by grapple or dock-side ship unloader to the hopper, conveyed to shore and elevated to the storage bin by a bucket elevator.
 Self-unloading vessels are of course preferable.
 A shroud and dust collector is used at the hopper to capture dust from the operation and to provide for an environmentally friendly site.
 The elevation of the hopper and the mooring cells are determined from the hydrological study of the site.

 Steel bins are most often used when the terminal storage is limited to 4,000 tons.
-Over 4,000 tons, generally a value engineered solution will suggest a slip-formed silo.
+Over 4,000 tons, generally, a value-engineered solution will suggest a slip-formed silo.
 One cell concrete silo can generally range from 4,000 to 10,000 tons.
 The range for a concrete dome is between 7,000 tons and 100,000 tons.
-Multiple silos require more mechanical devices to function, thus the cost analysis favors one large storage dome over multiple small storages.
-Because domes carry their bulk load close to the ground, many times they do not need deep foundations (piling) and considerable costs can be averted.
+Multiple silos require more mechanical devices to function.
+Thus, the cost analysis favors one large storage dome over multiple small storages.
+Because domes carry their bulk load close to the ground, they often do not need deep foundations (piling), and considerable costs can be avoided.

 Figures 3 and 4 show a fluidized discharge hopper.
 When compared to Figure 3, the silo in Figure 4 has gained considerable capacity in cement storage by shifting the location of the loading spout to one side.
 Even though there is a slight cost of energy, it provides an attractive increase in the storage volume.